 Red Squirrel Press is a Scotland-based independent self-funded small press.
 It was founded in April 2006 by Sheila Wakefield and has published over 300 titles to date, poetry pamphlets and full collections.

 It showcases young poets such as Claire Askew and Andrew McMillan as well as more established names like James McGonigal and Tim Turnbull.

-Red Squirrel Press has published poetry in Gaelic, Scots, Doric, Shaetlan, Orcadian, Irish, Danish, Italian, Flemish, Romanian, Kannada and English.
+Red Squirrel Press has published poetry in Gaelic, Scots, Doric, Shaetlan, Orcadian, Irish, Danish, Italian, German, Flemish, Romanian, Kannada and English.

 Red Squirrel Press was shortlisted three times for the Callum Macdonald Memorial Award for poetry pamphlet publishers.